brianholland99/main_system_install/initial.md

    ==> Log in.
 Type "ubuntu-drivers devices".
 It should show at least one NVIDIA driver with recommended next to it.
-To install that one, type "sudo -i ubuntu-drivers autoinstall".
+To install that one, type "sudo ubuntu-drivers autoinstall".

 11. Turn off Wi-Fi.